Get

 Image Credit: Pressmaster, Shutterstock

-Reports of colloidal silver treating cancer, skin conditions, digestive issues, and problems commonly faced by dogs, such as allergies, have all been made.
-Studies referenced above discuss the effectiveness of topical colloidal silver when healing troublesome injuries such as burns.
-However, not enough studies have been performed to allow the use of colloidal silver in veterinary medicine.
+Reports of colloidal silver being used for treating various skin conditions, digestive issues, and other skin complaints faced by dogs, such as allergies, have all been made.
+Studies discuss the effectiveness of topical colloidal silver when healing troublesome injuries such as burns.
+However, not enough studies have been performed to safely recommend the use and dosage of colloidal silver in veterinary medicine, nor have they looked into the potential short-term and long-term side effects and contraindications.

-Even in human medicine, no study has supported the use of colloidal silver (particularly via ingestion) to treat any of these diseases.
-Furthermore, veterinary medicine is so advanced that any benefits a dog could receive from colloidal silver could be replicated more effectively and safely using modern antibiotics and other treatments.
+Although there are multiple studies on the potential benefits of using silver in human medicine, there are still a lot more questions than answers when it comes to veterinary medicine.
+Furthermore, veterinary medicine has advanced enough that any benefits a dog could receive from colloidal silver could be replicated more effectively and safely using modern antibiotics and other treatments, with known dosages and described side effects.

 divider dog paws 4 oct 2024